deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="status"></a>
 ## Status<br>
-* This project started as a fork of [PTDreamer's firmware](https://github.com/PTDreamer/stm32_soldering_iron_controller).
+* This project started by forking [PTDreamer's firmware](https://github.com/PTDreamer/stm32_soldering_iron_controller).
 There was a lot of development since then.
 * Developed on STM32Cube IDE - download and use that for compiling.<br>
 * Basic configuration is easily done in CubeMx (Included in STM32Cube IDE).<br>
 * Already compiled bins in each board folder (Test at your own risk).<br>